khanasunil5/active-directory-home-lab/README.md

 Finally, I reviewed the CLIENT01 computer account in Active Directory and confirmed that the account had been reset, identifying this as the cause of the trust relationship failure.

 To fix the issue, I removed CLIENT01 from the domain and joined it to a workgroup.
 I then rejoined the machine to the lab.local domain using domain admin credentials.
-After restarting the system, I confirmed successful domain login and checked that Group Policies were applying correctly using `gpresult /r`.
+After restarting the system, I confirmed successful domain login and checked that Group Policies were applying correctly using gpresult /r.
 ![Screenshot](https://github.com/khanasunil5/active-directory-home-lab/blob/a34419acf511e242775a7c8050c69393ebf4c337/screenshots/trust-relationship-domain-rejoined.png)
 What this demonstrates:
 Understanding of how domain trust relationships work